Prospective Student Auditions

 Prospective students should submit all materials and any questions to Dr. Richard Prior, Director of Orchestral and Performance Studies and coordinator of the Music Scholarships.

-Finalists for the Woodruff Scholarship have been notified.
-Finalists for the Dean's Music Scholarship will be notified in mid-March, 2017.
+Finalists for the Woodruff and Dean's Music Scholarship have been notified.
 Thank you to all who applied!

 Auditions for Prospective Students: